SoftBank wants its on-demand portfolio to stop losing so much money – TechCrunch

 Uber and DoorDash aren’t the only examples of SoftBank-backed companies beating each other up with bricks of Vision Fund cash.

-According to a report today in the Wall Street Journal, a fight in Latin America between several SoftBank-backed companies is raging:
+According to a report today in The Wall Street Journal, a fight in Latin America between several SoftBank-backed companies is raging:

 Uber is under siege in Latin America amid a bruising price war where its ostensible rivals are Rappi and China’s Didi Chuxing Technology Co.
 But here’s the twist.
 All the combatants have as their biggest owner the same tech investor, Japan’s SoftBank Group Corp., which has injected a total of $20 billion into the three.

 In the pre-unicorn era, you’ll recall the old venture maxim that no single group should invest in competing players.
 After all, why pay for one portfolio company to beat on another startup that you already helped finance?
 SoftBank, with its own investments and the Vision Fund, ignored that rule, and now it’s financing a fustercluck across the various American continents.
+(Though, there are some examples of other firms doing this, like Sequoia putting money into Uber and Didi.)

 Which is why it might want DoorDash and Uber to link up.
 It might lessen one headache.
 Then SoftBank could work on figuring out how to keep Uber and Didi from beating each other up on rides in other markets, while disentangling Uber Eats and Rappi from a delivery scrap in yet more.